 What is the purpose of the information?
 Is to inform, persuade, entertain or sell?
 Is it factual based or a form of propaganda?
 Are there political, ideological, religious or other frameworks at play?

-While I often use CRAAP as a loose checklist I've found one flaw in its design is the lack of consideration of the Confirmation Heuristic, or the tendency to validate information based on beliefs.
+While we often use CRAAP as a loose checklist we've found one flaw in its design is the lack of consideration of the Confirmation Heuristic, or the tendency to validate information based on beliefs.
 The argument is that CRAAP will help prevent this but the process of CRAAP can be infected by confirmation.
-My addition?
-I add a step to first identify my beliefs, then challenge them, often with a few thought experiments.
+Our addition?
+We add a step to first identify my beliefs, then challenge them, often with a few thought experiments.
 What if someone else wrote this?
 What if this argued the exact opposite?

 Beyond my criticism, CRAAP Test has been targeted on the basis that a simple checklist is an inadequate method to adequately assess information.
 In particular, this article entitled Rethinking CRAAP from Jennifer Fielding drew attention to the method’s approach of diving into a particular source and losing crucial context as a result.
 She explained: